The Questar 3.5-Inch Maksutov Telescope Story: Sadly The Company Closed Its Doors On May 4th 2026

 A challenge to Questar?

-In 1996, Meade Instruments Corporation, introduced the Meade ETX 90mm Astro.
-This telescope was designed to be an economy Questar.
-Mostly constructed of plastic, but with all the emphasis on the optics.
+In 1996, Meade Instruments Corporation, introduced the Meade ETX 90mm astro.
+This telescope was designed to be an economy Questar, mostly constructed of plastic, but with all the emphasis on the optics.

 I purchased an ETX 90 the following year (1997) for use as a very portable telescope, to observe deep-sky objects within its grasp.
 It served that purpose well.
-The telescope had very good optics and would easily exceed Dawes’ Limit on double stars on a night with good to excellent seeing.
+The telescope had very good optics and would easily exceed “Dawes’ Limit” with good to excellent seeing.

 Dawes Limit: 4.56/A (A is aperture in inches) for two equal stars of about 6th magnitude.

-However, when considering fit, finish, cosmetics and ease of use, the ETX cannot compare to the “much” more expensive and precision Questar.
+However, when considering fit, finish, cosmetics and ease of use, the ETX cannot compare to the “much more” expensive and precision Questar.

 Explore posts in the same categories: Roger's Articles